m1k1o/neko/webpage/docs/configuration/plugins.md

     type: 'duration',
     defaultValue: '30s',
   },
+  'filetransfer.user_download': false,
+  'filetransfer.user_upload': false,
 }} />

 - <Def id="filetransfer.enabled" /> enables the file transfer support.
 If set to `false`, the file transfer is disabled.
 - <Def id="filetransfer.dir" /> refers to the directory where the files are stored.
 - <Def id="filetransfer.refresh_interval" /> refers to the interval at which the file list is refreshed.
+- <Def id="filetransfer.user_download" /> allows non-admin users to download files.
+If set to `false` (default), only admins can download files.
+- <Def id="filetransfer.user_upload" /> allows non-admin users to upload files.
+If set to `false` (default), only admins can upload files.

 The file transfer plugin extends user profile and room settings by adding the following fields: